-Do you see the price of this guitar?
-As guitars go, that’s practically nothing!
+Do you see the price of this great guitar? (link to website) As guitars go, that’s practically nothing!

-I find it a little bit odd that Fender even has a guitar at this price.
-As a general rule of thumb, their intermediate to professional level instruments carries the Fender name, whereas their cheaper guitars, aimed at beginners have the Squier brand slapped on the headstock.
+I find it a little bit odd that Fender even has an acoustic guitar at this price.
+As a general rule of thumb, their intermediate to professional level instruments carries the Fender name, whereas their cheaper guitars, aimed at

 Fender has never seemed as precious about their acoustic offerings, so I guess it’s easier to lump this in with the Fender brand name.
 I’d love to see the research and boardroom reasoning behind it!
 In saying that, there have been a few electric models coming from China in the past few years.
 They must have performed well!